-The magazine is more about journalism than curriculum.
+The magazine is more about general interest journalism than curriculum.
 We focus on how kids, parents, and teachers learn about programming and computer science, as well as how technology fits into our daily lives.
 The magazine helps readers understand and master technology and not be its slave.

 The magazine explores these topics:

 - Basics of programming and where to learn more